cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Parameters:

 -   `trial_id`: _str_ - The trial ID from which to request information.
-If `None` returns information about all trials.
+If `None`, returns information about all trials.
 Note that ended trials may only appear for a short time in this list after they have ended.

 Return: _list[TrialInfo instance]_ - List of trial information, one per trial.
 Can be empty if no trial matches.

 ### `async watch_trials(self, trial_state_filters=[])`

 Generator method to iterate, in real-time, through all trial states matching the filters.
 When called, it will first iterate over the current states matching the filters, for all trials.
-Afterward, it will iterate in real-time over the matching states as they change.
+Afterwards, it will iterate in real-time over the matching states as they change.

 Parameters:

-- `trial_state_filters`: _list[cogment.TrialState]_ - List of enum values from `cogment.TrialState`. for which we are intersted to receive state change.
+-   `trial_state_filters`: _list[cogment.TrialState]_ - List of enum values from `cogment.TrialState` for which we are interested in receiving state changes.

 Return: _generator(TrialInfo instance)_ - A generator for the state changes that arrive.
-The `TrialInfo` received here only contain the trial ID and the state.
+The `TrialInfo` received here only contains the trial ID and the state.

 ### `async get_actors(self, trial_id)`